ioBroker/ioBroker.js-controller/README.md

 ###### Redis persistence

-By default Redis is a pure in-memory Database which means that it has no content when it starts.
+By default, Redis is a pure in-memory Database which means that it has no content when it starts.
 In the default configuration, the content of the redis DB is stored on disk after a certain amount of changed keys.

 Depending on how many changes your system is doing it will update the data on disk roughly every 5 minutes by default.
 Please consider this if your system runs from an SD card (like Raspberry Pi).

-If you are not working on a SD card and want to have real up-to-date data on disk you can use the second persistance method called AOF.
+If you are not working on a SD card and want to have real up-to-date data on disk you can use the second persistence method called AOF.
 Else the latest dumped data are used, which could be some minutes old.

 Please see https://redis.io/topics/persistence for details, differences and configuration information for both persistence options.